 Orientation Overnight Stay

-- There is a required overnight stay in a residence hall for our Freshman Orientation 2-day program between Day 1 and Day 2.
+- There is a required overnight stay in a residence hall for our First-year program between Day 1 and Day 2.
 Lodging for parents/families is not provided, but you can find a list of local lodging options on our Parent & Family website.

-- Linens (including a light blanket, sheets, a pillow, and a towel) are provided for students.
-Students should bring toiletries and may consider bringing extra items for comfort.
+- Linens are not provided so students should bring either a pillow and sleeping bag, or a pillow, light blanket, and XL twin sheets.
+Students should also bring a towel and toiletries for their overnight stay.
 Both Orientation halls are air-conditioned.
 Pack light - it is just one night.

-- Starting at 8:30 a.m., males check in at Hoey Residence Hall; females check in at Cannon Residence Hall.
+- Starting at 8:00 a.m., males check in at Lovill Residence Hall; females check in at Cone Residence Hall.
 Students who identify as transgender may contact the Orientation Office at 828-262-3870 for housing arrangements.
 Students wishing to room together at Orientation should check in together that morning; Orientation housing assignments are made at the point of check-in.

 - Students will then take a quick campus tour and get their AppCards.
 Parents and families will be directed to drop off their student and follow signs to Orientation parking.
 Students traveling alone to Orientation should park temporarily and check in at your assigned hall.
 Orientation leaders will then direct you to Orientation parking and the AppCard Office (student ID center).